bokand/page-collection/README.md

 <a href="http://redirect.to?u=my-text-uri-list">blocked text/uri-list</a>
 ```

 Note: To "block" means to avoid opening all the links simultaneously.
-The user agent may still wish to present a single-page view listing the links
+The user agent may degrade gracefully by showing a single-page view listing the
-(see below).
+links (see below).

 ### Restrictions